 This time, however, unlike ‘The Lucky Dog’, this new film, entitled ‘45 Minutes From Hollywood’, was not a ‘Stan Laurel Comedy’, but had Glenn Tryon in the lead role.
 Tryon was being championed by Hal Roach, in the hopes that he would one day rival his old star, Harold Lloyd.
 Unfortunately for Roach and Tryon, that didn’t quite work out, but it did provide an opportunity to bring Roach’s two future megastars back together, even if they were only playing used as supporting players.

-With equally bushy facial hair, Ollie had a larger role to play as a hotel detective, who spent most of his scenes in a state of undress, with only a towel to preserve his modesty.
+Stan had the smallest role of the two, playing a hotel guest and looking fairly unrecognisable, with a huge, bushy moustache.
+Babe on the other hand, also sporting equally bushy facial hair, had a larger part to play as a hotel detective, who spent most of his scenes in a state of undress, with only a towel to preserve his modesty.

-Despite both having roles in this film, the boys weren’t cast as a team, in fact they don’t even share a scene, being kept apart by a bedroom door.
+Despite both the boys’ being finally given a film to appear in again together, the boys weren’t cast as a team – far from it!
+In actual fact they don’t even share a scene, being kept apart by a bedroom door.

-It was nice to re-visit this one, for posterity’s sake, but I have to admit, it’s not a film I’ll be watching again in a hurry.
+It’s the kind of film you re-visit once in a blue moon, for posterity’s sake, but then you quickly realise why it’s not on regular rotation.
+It was nice to see it again, for posterity’s sake, but I have to admit, it’s not a film I’ll be watching again in a hurry.